 We all experience stress and anxiety from time to time — it’s a normal human reaction.
-But it’s not just in your head.
-Physical symptoms of anxiety can occur just as often as psychological symptoms.
+But one of the more common anxiety myths is that you only experience worry or constantly have anxious thoughts — that it's all in your head.

 When dealing with stressful events or situations — a work deadline, relationship troubles or money issues — you might find yourself thinking about your problems more than usual.